delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 5. Return the new object.

 Only steps 2 and 4 involve differences between this constructor and any others, the rest is exactly the same.
-So much so that JavaScript takes note of it and comes with built in mechanisms to automatize steps 1, 3 and 5.
+So much so that JavaScript takes note of it, and comes with built-in mechanisms to automatize steps 1, 3 and 5.

 First of all, JavaScript allows for _any function_ to be used as a constructor.
 Because of this, everytime we type a function, JavaScript creates a **property